JingyiGF/HERBS/README.md

 HERBS is an open source, extensible, intuitive and interactive software platform for image visualisation and image registration.
 Where the image registration is the process of identifying a spatial transformation that maps images to a template such that corresponding anatomical structures are optimally aligned, or in other words, a voxel-wise ‘correspondence’ is established between the images and template.

-HERBS has been tested on Windows 10, MacOSx (Big Sur - Monterey), Linux (Kubuntu 18.04, Ubuntu 22.04 LTS), and as a python application, it should run in all environments supporting python 3.8.10-3.10.4 / 3.9.0 with PyQt5 >= 5.14.2 as a GUI framework.
-For details, please see HERBS CookBook (on going).
+HERBS has been tested on Windows 10, MacOSx (Big Sur - Monterey), Linux (Kubuntu 18.04, Ubuntu 22.04 LTS), and as a python application, it should run in all environments supporting python 3.8.10-3.9.16 / 3.9.0 with PyQt5 >= 5.14.2 as a GUI framework.
+For details, please see HERBS CookBook or Tutorials(most recent update).

 HERBS provides users: